OpsisKalopsis/aseprite-scripts/readme.md

 ![](assets/iso-water-grass-map.png)
-And this is an example when the new tileset is used to create som lovely islands.
+And this is an example when the new tileset is used to create some lovely isometric islands.